EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

-At Frusino a lamb was born with a swine's head; at Sinuessa, a pig with a human head; and in Lucania…, a foal with five feet.
-All these were considered as horrid and abominable, and as if nature were straying from her course in confounding the different species.
+At Frusino a lamb was born with a swine’s head; at Sinuessa, a pig with a human head; and in Lucania,… a foal with five feet.
+All these were considered as horrid and abominable, as if nature were straying from her course in confounding the different species.

-This page of the Pig-primate Hybrids section collects historical accounts of pig-human hybrids from early literature.
+This page of the pig-human hybrids section collects historical accounts from the early literature.

-No less a personage than the great philosopher John Locke gave credence to such hybrids.
-In his renowned Essay Concerning Human Understanding (1690, III, Chapter 6, §27) he asks, “Who would undertake to resolve what species that monster was of, which is mentioned
+No less a personage than the great philosopher John Locke gave credence to the existence of pig-human hybrids.
+In his Essay Concerning Human Understanding (1690, III, Chapter 6, §27) he asks, “Who would undertake to resolve what species that monster was of, which is mentioned

 In 1699 the English physician Sir John Floyer (1649-1734) authored an account (Floyer 1699) of two supposed human-pig hybrids (Philosophical Transactions of the Royal Society, vol. 21).
 There he states that “In May 1699 there was shewed to me a Pig, at Weeford in Staffordshire, with